Stocksbridge Railway: History

 The engineer for the project was Fred Fowler, the brother of Sir John Fowler, who designed the Forth Railway Bridge.
 The main contractor was a Mr Rigby, but there was also involvement by Fowler's nephew, who was part of Fowler and Marshall.
 When the work was nearing completion, a Board of Trade inspection took place, but opening was delayed by the requirement for additional work at the Deepcar end of the line.
 The line finally opened on 14 April 1877.

 When the line was built, it was equipped with one steam locomotive, 76 wagons and a brake van.
 Initially this was a Manning Wardle 0-4-0 locomotive called Fox, built in 1876, but this was soon assisted by Wharncliffe, an 0-6-0 locomotive built by the same manufacturer in 1867.
 By 1941, the railway was using an 0-6-0 side tank, built by Hudswell Clarke in 1923.
 At that time, the steelworks also owned 11 steam locomotives for use internally, all but one with the 0-6-0 wheel formation, and with a mixture of side and saddle tanks.

 Passenger services on the line commenced on 14 April 1877, making use of the bay platform at Deepcar station, to a platform in Stocksbridge, on the edge of the works complex.
 The passenger service ceased in 1931.

 The line later became a subsidiary of the steel company, under various ownerships, until 1992, when it ended its separate existence.
 Some idea of the size of the undertaking can be gained from the fact that in 1954 it carried 490,912 tons of traffic, and 22 staff were employed to operate the railway.

-As of 2018 the line is still open and handles regular traffic to and from the works carrying scrap in and finished steel outwards.
+The line was confirmed to be mothballed in 2024.